-Discover in this article, 19 of the best books on positive thinking so that you can change your mind and take more advantage of the splendors of life.
+Discover in this article, 22 of the best positive thinking books so that you can change your mind and take more advantage of the splendors of life.

 Positive thinking is not a theoretical philosophy, but a way of life.

 It can sound a bit disheartening that we must learn how to think positive because it’s not an innate skill.
 However, the good news is, you can learn the skill of positive thinking fast and easy.

 How come positive thinking is not an innate skill?
 If you think about it, the early humans didn’t have the luxury to put their best foot forward.
 They had to pay attention to many possible dangers and use their safe foot first.

 We came a long way.
 Tigers, lions, and snakes don’t constitute a life-threatening danger to almost anyone in this world.
 Yet, we have inherited the fear and the tendency to analyze in minute details all the things that could go wrong, or that are not perfect.

 If there is a place in your life for pessimistic thoughts, there is no place for negative thinking.

 Being optimistic and positive thinking are not the same thing.